This article originally appeared on VICE Australia.

 Tourists flock to nature parks all over Australia to get up close and personal with the country's national animal, the kangaroo.
 But things have taken a violent turn in the town of Lake Macquarie, about two hours from Sydney, where mobs of carrot-addicted kangaroos are clashing with tourists on a daily basis.
-According to experts, carrots are like chocolate bars for roos.
+According to experts, carrots are like chocolate bars for kangaroos.

 “There are people getting kicked and scratched at least every day,” said Shane Lewis, who operates a shuttle to and from the unlikely tourist hotspot outside Lake Macquarie's Morisset Hospital.
 According to the ABC, “travel blogs promise ‘adorable wild kangaroos’ [outside the hospital] that are ‘tame enough to get close to and take photos with.’”